COG-UK/docs/accessing-data.md

 ```

 Basic metadata is provided in the table `/cephfs/covid/bham/artifacts/published/majora.latest.metadata.tsv`.

 The FASTA consensus and metadata table are perfectly paired.
 The sequence records in the FASTA and metadata rows in the table are in the same order.
 Additionally, the table contains a `fasta_header` column that can be used to map the records in the FASTA file; and likewise, the end of each FASTA header ends with the numeric index of the corresponding row in the metadata table (starting at 1).
+Note that the order is not guaranteed between different runs of the pipeline (i.e., the FASTA will not be in the same order each time the inbound pipeline finishes).

-Note that the merged consensus FASTA will also include resequencing.
+Note also that the merged consensus FASTA will also include resequencing.
 That is, a biosample may have more than one genome in the consensus FASTA, you can identify them as they will have the same `central_sample_id` in their header.